vlmoon99/ai_model_land/documentation/ONNXRUNTIME guide.md

 ## **Stop model**

 If we need to stop the model, we can use the `stopModel` function.
+Return `bool` value.

 **Example**: